What we do

 We have student nurses allocated to the wards, but they always work under the supervision of a qualified member of staff.
 In addition, we also have qualified nurses who are undertaking the specialist cardio-thoracic training course at the hospital, who are also allocated to the ward areas.

-We have a clinical practice educator team who assists with the education of the nursing staff.
+We have a clinical practice educator team which assists with the education of the nursing staff.
 You may see them working alongside members of the nursing team who are caring for you.

 Other people you may come into contact with are: